Funeral Home Logo

 The first full-service pet funeral home in Georgia, Dream Land is still in business and located next door to the Georgia Funeral Care chapel in Acworth, Georgia.

-Generations of Marcy's
+Generation of Marcy's

 In 1868, soon after the Civil War, Willard Marcy, Kevin’s great-great-grandfather, began serving the funeral needs of Conneaut, Ohio residents in a former blacksmith shop in East Conneaut.
 Willard’s son, Charles, took over in 1896 and eventually settled in the present location at the corner of Liberty and Harbor Streets in 1918.